-a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two Councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+24. Communicating with Buckinghamshire Councillors

-24. Communicating with District & County or Unitary Councillors a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council or Unitary Council representing the area of the Council.
+a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of Buckinghamshire Council representing the area of the Council.